googleapis/google-cloud-java/README.md

 ### Prerequisites

-You will need a [Google Cloud Platform Console][developer-console] project with the Google Cloud Logging Logback Appender [API enabled][enable-api].
+You will need a [Google Cloud Platform Console][developer-console] project with the Cloud Logging Logback Appender [API enabled][enable-api].

 [Follow these instructions][create-project] to get your project set up.
 You will also need to set up the local development environment by
 [installing the Google Cloud SDK][cloud-sdk] and running the following commands in command line: